 2. Renogy Monocrystalline Compact Design Solar Panel

 The solar panel has an Ingression Protection code of IP65.
-At the same time, the Renogy Monocrystalline solar panels are rated IP66.
+But the previous product is rated IP66.
 These codes mean both products are waterproof.
-But an IP66 rating means the Renogy Monocrystalline Foldable has more resistance against water than the Renogy Monocrystalline Compact Design.
+However, an IP66 rating has more resistance against water than the Renogy Monocrystalline Compact Design.

 Nonetheless, it is built to withstand wind pressures of up to 2400 Pascals.
-So, even the uninhibited drifts of wind in the wilderness may not be a problem.
-The frame is made of aluminum – so it can never rust.
-Then the face of the panel is made of low iron tempered glass.
-Of course, with such material, the solar panels will lose less solar rays to reflection, and they will be more resistant to impact.
+So, even the uninhibited wind drifts in the wilderness may not be a problem.
+The frame is made of aluminum – so it is unlikely to rust.

 Portability